-The sheer number of Sales Enablement tools available, coupled with the explosive growth of this market, can generate confusion for sales professionals and for sales operations, who need to figure out which tools are right for them to buy.
-This Research Note identifies the key applications that comprise Sales Enablement, with the goal of helping help sales professionals better understand what options are available to them.
+The sheer number of sales enablement tools available, coupled with the explosive growth of this market, can generate confusion for sales professionals and for sales operations, who need to figure out which tools are right for them to buy.
+This research note identifies the key applications that comprise sales enablement, with the goal of helping sales professionals better understand what options are available to them.

 The race to digitize the sales organization goes far beyond pipeline tracking in a CRM application.
 The term “sales enablement” is becoming the new mantra for sales leaders and for many software providers, who are putting forth new applications to bolster sales productivity.
 On the marketing front, best-of-breed is still the dominant way that organizations buy.
 Larger firms are attracted to the growing marketing suite platforms, which are fueling additional investment in new best-of-breed tools that eventually get sold to suite providers.

 This report will help you identify important technologies in both sales and marketing, choose which ones to monitor, and determine their potential benefits.
 It also adds extra dimensions that will help you decide when, why, and how you should adopt them.